 Instead of a selection of appetizers like many restaurants choose for happy hour, Reunion’s are all included at a discounted price, along with cocktails and other libations.

 Old surfing photos and classic early to mid-century pics of Laguna Beach line the eatery walls, paying homage to its storied beach town history.
 It’s a delightful place to dine with a definite West Coast feel.
-Exactly the image to portray for restaurants in Laguna Beach.
+Exactly the image to portray for Laguna Beach restaurants.

 Which of these Laguna Beach restaurants do you most want to try?
 Let us know in the comments section below!